pokusew/fel-kbe-web-app-security-lab/SQL-Injection-Solution.md

 ')) AND 1 = 0 UNION SELECT secret FROM users WHERE username = 'endlemar' --
 ```

-Once I had the secret, I created a new account using the secret as “a setup key” within the mobile Google Authenticator
+Once I had the secret, I used the Google Authenticator mobile app to generate the corresponding OTPs
+(by manually creating a new account using the secret as “a setup key”).

-app so that I could generate the corresponding OTPs.
-The generated OTPs worked I got in.
+The generated OTPs worked and I got in.

 ### Side note